Woman Drugs Boyfriend And Slices Off His Penis

 A woman has been arrested for drugging her boyfriend and slicing his penis off.
 The incident took place in the city of Puerto Plata in the Dominican Republic.
-28-year-old Johanny Diaz drugged her 44-year-old boyfriend Samuel Ventura Garcia before mutilating his genitalia.
+Johanny Diaz, 28, drugged her 44-year-old boyfriend Samuel Ventura Garcia before mutilating his genitalia.
 The couple were staying at a cabin.

 According to police, the couple had had a serious argument and had considered ending their relationship.
 Diaz then drugged Garcia with an unspecified substance and then cut off his penis while he was still unconscious.
 She reportedly fled the scene after the incident, but the Dominican Republic National Police managed to catch her, The Sun reports.
 It is not clear as of yet who tipped the police regarding the crime.